AstunTechnology/ssdidocs/docs/UserDoc_Chap2_Search.rst

 Basic searching
 ---------------

-Quick searches on the SSDI can be performed directly from the home page using the search box and clicking the search button (|button_search_icon|).
+Quick searches on the portal can be performed directly from the home page using the search box and clicking the search button (|button_search_icon|).

 *Note: wildcard characters, such as the asterisk key, can also be used.*